TrellixVulnTeam/Intelact_7RLK/README.md

 ## Demo Instructions

 ### Before you begin...
-* Make sure you have access to a Google account - the web application links to a Google account so that it can identify video uploads.
+* <strong> Make sure you have access to a Google account </strong> - the web application links to a Google account so that it can identify video uploads.
 Sign in using the button in the top left of the page, to upload a video.
-* Have access to an MP4 video you wish to test.
-Uploaded videos must be in MP4 format and should be under 2 minutes in length.
-Some sample videos can be found under the test_videos directory in the Github respository.
+* Have access to an MP4 video you wish to test. <strong> Uploaded videos must be in MP4 format and must be under 300 seconds in length. </strong> Some sample videos can be found under the test_videos directory in the Github respository.
+* The application is a prototype and so is not 100% secure or robust.
+Please be mindful of the videos uploaded.

 ### Testing the application
 1. Go to the [Intelact homepage](https://intelact-186119.appspot.com/).